Adi00x/WebWars_WebWizards/README.md

 Instructions on how to install and set up the project.

 ## Features Implemented
-Fully responsive and intuitive design.
+❗Fully responsive and intuitive design.

-Interactive and engaging user interface.
+❗Interactive and engaging user interface.

-Optimized for performance and accessibility.
+❗Optimized for performance and accessibility.

-Scalable and maintainable architecture.
+❗Scalable and maintainable architecture.

 ## Deployment Link